National Industrial Security Program Policy Advisory Committee (NISPPAC)

 Membership: The Director of the Information Security Oversight Office serves as Chair of the Committee and appoints members of the Committee.
 The members of the Committee are representatives of those departments and agencies most affected by the National Industrial Security Program and non-government representatives of contractors, licensees, or grantees involved with classified contracts, licenses, or grants, as determined by the Chair.
 The NISPPAC membership includes 16 representatives from executive branch agencies (including the Chair) and eight representatives from industry.
 The NISPPAC meets at least twice a year at the discretion of the Chair and the meetings are open to the public.

-The NISPPAC industry created a site as a way for industry to gain a better understanding of the non-governmental members involvement in order to help the community stay abreast of the ever-changing security posture.
-It is created and maintained site with the sole purpose of providing information to NISP contractors.
+This organization provides industry to gain a better understanding of the non-governmental member's involvement in order to help the community stay abreast of the ever-changing security posture.
+It is maintained by NCMS and provides building blocks in the development of security professionals through in-depth training, mentoring, and certification; as well as offering the industry a voice at the national security policy level.